nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 1. `configs/roboflow_config.yaml`: To train a model to identify doors, windows and rooms using the Roboflow dataset.
 2. `configs/room_config.yaml`: To train a model that will identify rooms using our labelled dataset.
 3. `configs/window_door_config.yaml`: To train a model that will identify windows, and doors using our labelled dataset plus that from Roboflow.
+4. `configs/staircase_config.yaml`: To train a model to identify staircases
+5. `configs/room_type_config.yaml`: To train a model to identify specific room types ("RESTROOM", "BEDROOM", "KITCHEN", "LIVING", "GARAGE", "OTHER")

 There are also test versions of some of these which will run more quickly `configs/roboflow_test_config.yaml` and `configs/room_test_config.yaml`.